How was FairCoin started?

-With the combined Proof-of-Work and Proof-of-Stake mechanism some additional 50.000 FairCoins per month have been given to minters until 17th of July 2017 as a reward for being online with their wallets.
-With the introduction of the FairCoin Proof-of-Cooperation mechanism on July 18th, 2017, no more mining is possible
+With the combined Proof-of-Work and Proof-of-Stake mechanism some additional 50.000 FairCoins per month have been given to various minters until 17th of July 2017 as a reward for being online with their wallets.
+With the introduction of the FairCoin Proof-of-Cooperation mechanism on July 18th, 2017, no more mining is possible.

 As of December 2016, about 53 million FairCoins were spread roughly as follows:

-- 9 million are owned by people outside the Fair.Coop ecosystem, whereas no one has more than 600.000
+- 9 million are owned by people outside the FairCoop ecosystem, where no one has more than 600.000

-- 11.5 million are in the hands of fair.coop funds, whereas 10 million have been donated by Enric Duran
+- 10 million have been donated by Enric Duran

-How do we know this?
-The block explorer shows all transactions and the flow of FairCoins.
-All addresses (=accounts) for funds are listed in this table.
+As the blockchain is a public ledger, everybody can see the amount at each address (=accounts) at the block explorer.
+It shows all transactions and the flow of FairCoins.
+All addresses for funds are listed in this table.
 We are planning to extend the block explorer for FairCoin, to allow tagging of addresses and transactions, so any fund could be tracked live at a glance.

 Who takes care of FairCoins?